 Sept 28, 2017 – Zulya’s music is featured in the 132 issue of the Songlines magazine.

-Aug 27-30, 2017 – Zulya and The Children of the Underground will perform at Sharq Taronalari, an international music festival in Samarkand, Uzbekistan.
+Aug 27-30, 2017 – Zulya and The Children of the Underground performed at Sharq Taronalari, an international music festival in Samarkand, Uzbekistan.
 This was made possible with the support of the Australian Embassy in Moscow and Creative Victoria Quick Response Grants.

 July, 2016 – great reviews for On Love and Science in The Australian (5 stars), Sydney Morning Herald, Music Trust, RootsWorld.